-Fact is, sustainability is an everyday process, and every choice you make matters.
+The fact is, sustainability is an everyday process, and every choice you make matters.
 From your office outfits and those chic and dainty pearl rings you wear almost every day, to those special and practical gifts for grandma you purchased for her birthday, everything is a choice and all your decisions have an impact.
 Whether or not this is a positive one, it’s all up to you.
-However, if you have already decided on only purchasing sustainable clothes, but are not yet sure what to look for in an ethical brand, check out the list we put together to help you get started.
+However, if you have already decided on only purchasing sustainable clothes, but are not yet sure what to look for in affordable ethical clothing brands, check out the list we put together to help you get started.

 1. Where Are the Clothes Made?

 Most big mainstream fashion brands produce their clothes in countries like China, Bangladesh, India, Vietnam, and Myanmar, as the costs are lower than anywhere else in the world.
 Workers from these countries currently earn the lowest minimum wage in the world.
 If you are serious about transitioning to sustainable fashion, always check the website of your go-to brands to see where they produce their products.
 Choose brands that produce their items in the US or Europe.
 These markets have strict regulations regarding salaries, so you can be sure that the workers are being paid fair wages.
 Moreover, they have safe working conditions which are also regulated.